mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 #### Test Methodology

-All CDAs stored within a Webchart EHR will be run through schema validation regardless of the document's origin.
-Documents may originate within the WebChart EHR system or be imported from a third party application of manual upload.
+All CDAs stored within a WebChart EHR will be run through schema validation, regardless of the document's origin.
+Documents may originate within the WebChart EHR system, be imported from a third-party application, or be manually uploaded.
 The schema validator will be installed within the MIE production environment to ensure the security of all PHI contained in the documents.
-Only results of the validation will be made available, document content will not be revealed to developers during testing.
+Only the results of the validation will be made available; document content will not be revealed to developers during testing.

-The number of valid vs. invalid CDAs and their sources will be reported.
+The CDA validation rate will be calculated as the number of CDAs successfully validated (numerator) divided by the total number of CDAs generated (denominator).
+The number and rate of valid versus invalid CDAs, along with their sources, will be reported.

 #### Expected Outcome(s)

 Any formatting or stylesheet errors identified by the CDA validator will be tracked, reported, and resolved.
 These errors are expected to be rare for documents created by WebChart EHR.
 If CDA documents received from third parties are identified to have schematic errors, those third parties will be notified whenever possible.
+The expectation is that 90% of CDAs (numerator: CDAs validated, denominator: CDAs generated) will be validated, with any invalid CDAs only failing the CDA schematron (e.g., due to missing information), and not being invalid XML that cannot be processed.

 #### Care Setting(s)